andreadevita99/PyCalc/README.md

-# PyCalc
+# PyCalc description

-A terminal-based calculator developed as a first project in Python.
+A terminal-based calculator developed in Python, that runs in a command-line interface and performs arithmetic operations between numbers.
-This document also serves as a first exercise in Markdown.

-## Description

-PyCalc performs basic arithmetic operations between two numbers.
-It runs in a command-line interface and includes error handling for invalid inputs and mathematical exceptions.

 ## Supported Operations